IAM & Identity Federation

 -d client_id=my-sdk-client \

--d client_secret=$CLIENT_SECRETUse the returned access_token as a Bearer token on all AEGIS API requests:
+-d client_secret=$CLIENT_SECRETUse the returned access_token as a Bearer token on AEGIS API requests:

 For enterprise deployments with an existing IdP (Azure AD, Okta):